nus-cs2103-AY2425S1/ip/docs/README.md

 # Commands
 > Note:
 > For all commands, arguments for the command are specified between curly brackets `{}` and are compulsory.
 The curly brackets not meant to be typed in the command itself.
 Refer to the command example for better clarity.
+>
+> Additionally, avoid using the `/` character in the task name as it is reserved for specifying date commands.

 --------------------------------------------------------------------------------------------------------------------------------------------